DekinderDries/track-shared-js/60-projects/40-final-project/10-LMS/README.md

 **As a student I can choose my class in my profile**

+    Every student is a member of a class.
+The student can go to his/her profile and update it to match his/her corresponding class.

 ### CLA-3

 **As a student/coach I can view the class overview screen**

+    Every class has an overview screen.
+Both students and coaches can see the overview screen of their corresponding class.

 ### MOD-1

 **As a coach I can create a module**

+    Every coach can create a module.
+A module is a collection of codelabs that are tied to a specific subject of the course.

 ### MOD-2

 **As a coach I can edit the name of a module**

+    Every coach can edit existing modules names.

 ### MOD-3

 **As a student I can get an overview of all modules**

+    Every student can see an overview of all available modules.

 ### SUB-1

 **As a coach I can create a sub-module**

+    Every coach can create sub-modules.
+A sub-module is a specific part of an upper-lying module.
+For example: Java Fundamentals is a module, Object-Oriented       Programming is a sub-module of said Java Fundamentals module.

 ### SUB-2

 **As a coach I can edit the name of a sub-module**

+    Every coach can edit a sub-module's name.
 ### SUB-3

 **As a student I can get an overview of all sub-modules**

+    Every student can request an overview of all sub-modules.

 ### COU-1

 **As a coach I can create a course**

+    Every coach can create a course.
+A course contains various codelabs

 ### COU-2

 **As a coach I can edit the name of a course**

+    Every coach can edit the name of a course.

 ### COU-3

 **As a student I get an overview of all courses in a modules**

+    Every student can request an overview of all courses available in a module.

 ### COD-1